ricardoraposo/gopherbank/README.md

 4. Go to your favorite browser and the application should be good and running on *localhost:5173/signin*

-Obs.: So far this is a mobile only app, future additions will be made to support other layouts
+P.S.: So far this is a mobile only app, future additions will be made to support other layouts